-20.8.5.5 How long do we have to respond to a request?
+20.8.5.3 How long do we have to respond to a request?

-For standard appeals, the adjudicator takes action to vacate the remand or deny the request within 60 calendar days after the request is received.
+For standard appeals, the Chief ALJ or designee takes action to vacate the remand, deny review, or deny the request within 60 calendar days after the request is received.

-For expedited Part D appeals, the adjudicator takes action to vacate the remand or deny the request within 10 calendar days after the request is received.
+For expedited Part D appeals, the Chief ALJ or designee takes action to vacate the remand, deny review, or deny the request within 10 calendar days after the request is received.

-20.8.5.6 What if we need the administrative record to assess a request?
+20.8.5.4 What if we need the administrative record to assess a request?

-If the Chief ALJ or designee requires the administrative record to consider the request, use the imaged version of the paper administrative record.
-If an imaged version of a paper record is not available, a paper copy of the administrative record may be requested through Central Operations, which will submit a request to the entity to which the case file was shipped.
+If the Chief ALJ or designee requires the administrative record to consider the request, use the electronic record in the case processing system.
+If an electronic version is not available, a paper copy of the administrative record may be requested through Central Operations.
+Central Operations will submit a request to the entity to which the case file was shipped.

-• The time between the date a copy of a paper administrative record is requested and the date it is received does not count toward the time frames in OCPM 20.8.5.5 for responding to the request.
+• The time between the date a copy of a paper administrative record is requested and the date it is received does not count toward the time frames in OCPM 20.8.5.3 for responding to the request.

-The contractor that received the remand order may have the administrative record.
+Note: The contractor that received the remand order may have the administrative record.

-20.8.5.7 When does the Chief ALJ or designee deny a request?
+20.8.5.5 When does the Chief ALJ or designee deny review or deny a request?

-A request may be denied for any of the following reasons:
+The Chief ALJ may deny review of the request for any of the following reasons:

-- The request to review the remand was not filed within 30 days of the party, CMS contractor, or the Part D plan sponsor receiving the notice of remand; - The request to review the remand was filed by a non-party other than CMS or a contractor, or a Part D plan sponsor; - The remand involved a dismissal of a request for reconsideration and the remand found the dismissal was in error; or - The remand is authorized by the regulations.
-39
+- The request to review the remand was not filed within 30 days of the party, CMS contractor, or the Part D plan sponsor receiving the notice of remand; - The request to review the remand was filed by a non-party other than CMS or a contractor, or a Part D plan sponsor; or - The remand involved a dismissal of a request for reconsideration and the remand found the dismissal was in error.